ScholCommLab/fhe-collector/README.md

 *Create fhe_collector database*

 After you have setup PostgreSQL, you have to create a database called `fhe_collector` and give your default user the full rights to it.
-In Ubuntu this works like this:
+In Ubuntu/Linux this works like this:
 ```
 USERNAME_ADMIN='YOURADMINUSERNAME'
 USERNAME_OWNER='YOUROWNERUSERNAME'